|

 directed by Ken Grieve

-Having installed a Randomiser in the TARDIS to avoid the attentions of the
+Having installed a Randomiser in the TARDIS to prevent the Black

-Black Guardian, the Doctor and the newly-regenerated Romana find
+Guardian from tracking them, the Doctor and the newly-regenerated Romana

 Romana regenerates into her second incarnation.